Unity-Technologies/com.unity.webrtc/BuildScripts~/patches/README.md

 # Patch

-## Workaround for gn error for building android libwebrtc
+## Workaround for gn error for building Android libwebrtc

 Building libwebrtc for Android with `use_custom_libcxx=false` args for gn will get error.
 More details [here](https://bugs.chromium.org/p/webrtc/issues/detail?id=13535#c8).